lolepezy/rpki-prover/README.md

 Main page http://localhost:9999 is the UI that reports some metrics about trust anchorts, repositories and the list of errors and warnings.

-## Use Docker image

-Dockerfile is available and the image exposes port 9999 for HTTP API.

 ## Prometheus metrics